-Demographics fuelling Asia’s shifting balance of power has been added to your bookmarks.
+Demographics fuelling Asia’s shifting balance of power has been saved

 Demography—the fundamental driver of all economies—is shifting the balance of power in Asia.
 India's young economy is on the rise, Japan's big budget deficits are being worsened by ageing, and both China and Australia are getting older at a speed that will re-fashion their business landscape.